KyleBarton/Mooserator/README.md

 - `no-cors` needed on the fetch example, at least for local
 - "timestamp" datetime wasn't obvious.
 I was busy trying to format Date when I should have literally sent the unix timestamp along.
 This might just be me.
 - Not sure how auth will work?
+- Not clear what I can gitignore and what I can't.
+When I ignored .moose things seemed bad?
+But there are too many files to commit there.
+  - Actually I'm in a bad state now, so will need to re-make the my-moose app before this can work.